umkunggg/PHPStats/README.md

 this library, beware that the tests for the random variate functions are probabalistic in nature and will fail on occasion.

-**License**
+## License
-PHPStats is released under the LGPL version 3 or later.
+PHPStats is released under the MIT license.
 For more details, please refer to the copy of LICENSE.txt that accompanies your download.

-**Change Log**

-*v0.4*
+## Change Log

+### 1.0.0

+* Switched to MIT license
+* Removed phar archive for more transparent loading of files
+* Project name and namespacing updated to align with proper Composer naming
+* Proper composer autoload support

+### v0.4

-Added Levy distribution
+* Added Levy distribution

-Added Kmeans clustering
+* Added Kmeans clustering

-Matrix constructor now optionally takes arrays
+* Matrix constructor now optionally takes arrays

-*v0.3*
+### v0.3

-Added LogNormal distribution
+* Added LogNormal distribution

-Tested and fixed all random number generators
+* Tested and fixed all random number generators

-Added Kolmogorov-Smirnov test
+* Added Kolmogorov-Smirnov test

-Completed implementing the gamma family of special functions
+* Completed implementing the gamma family of special functions

-Many bugfixes
+* Many bugfixes

-*v0.2*
+### v0.2

-Added a Matrix class for Linear Algebra
+* Added a Matrix class for Linear Algebra

-Added the Rayleigh Distribution
+* Added the Rayleigh Distribution

-*v0.1.1*
+### v0.1.1

-Added the Cauchy Distribution
+* Added the Cauchy Distribution

-Assorted bug fixes
+* Assorted bug fixes

-*v0.1*
+### v0.1

-First release of PHPStats
+* First release of PHPStats